sonyhome/DigitalIO/README.md

 etc.

 You could use native Arduino digitalRead() or digitalWrite() directly to perform I/O on digital pins but it would be messier code and would not handle debounce.
-On AVR this is also realtively slow because of the way the Arduino translation layer is implemented, and DigitalIoAvr provides a faster AVR version of this library that is a 1 line change in your code to use.
+On AVR this is also realtively slow because of the way the Arduino translation layer is implemented, and __DigitalIoAvr__ provides a faster AVR version of this library that is a 1 line change in your code to use.

-About using the DigitalIO library:
+Using the DigitalIO library:

 * Your code syntax will be more concise
-* For digital inputs it provides compact debounce code that will filter out glitches when reading values
+* It provides compact debounce code that will filter out glitches when reading values
-* It provides both transition and levels debouncing, to support a variety of sensors and switches, including knock sensors
+* It provides both transition and levels changes, to support a variety of sensors and switches, including knock sensors
-* Configuration macros can be used to override the default debounce duration to make the code more resilient to line noise or faster response for clean signals
+* Macros can override the default debounce time to trade off resilience to noise versus faster response
 * Debounce function returns immediately for the common case when there is no signal transition
-* The library is coded to have near-zero code overhead
+* The library is coded to have near-zero code overhead without debouncing
 * An AVR specific version can be used just by changing the declaration of the variables.
-* Each instance of the class uses only 1 byte of dynamic memory to store the value.
+* Each DigitalIO variable uses only 1 byte of dynamic memory to store the value.

 The debounce logic is embedded in the class, so it does not clutter your code.
 It is also extremely fast and efficient when no debounce is needed, making it a good choice for programs that concurrently manage multiple things at the same time.